Weak heirs, coheirs and the Ellis semigroups: Transfer between and : the Ellis groups

 The next proposition summarizes the previous four lemmas. \begin{proposition} There are minimal left ideals in $WH(\B/\A)$.
 Assume $I^*\triangleleft_m WH(\B/\A)$.
 Then the following hold.\\ (1) The set $J(I^*)$ is nonempty.\\ (2) $I^*$ is a disjoint union of groups $u'I^*,u'\in J(I^*)$.\\ (3) The groups of the form $u'I^*$, where $I^*\triangleleft_m WH(\B/\A)$ and $u'\in J(I^*)$, are isomorphic.\\ (4) Assume $u'\in J(I^*)$.
 Then the restriction function $r:u'I^*\to uI$ is a group epimorphism, where $I=r[I^*]\triangleleft_m S(\A)$ and $u=r(u')\in J(I)$.
 Also $\Ker (r) = I'\triangleleft_m WH(\B/\A)$, where $I'=I^*\cap WH_u(\B)$.\\ (5) The minimal ideals $I^*\triangleleft_m WH(\B/\A)$ are relatively closed in $WH(\B/\A)$ and determined by the common kernel of $d_x,x\in I^*$. \end{proposition} \begin{proof}.
 (1),(2),(4) and (5) follow from Lemmas \ref{3.0.1} and \ref{3.0.2}.
 (3) follows from Lemma \ref{3.0.4}. \end{proof} We see that the group $\Hh=\Hh_{u'}$ from the beginning of this section is of the form $u'I^*$, where $I^*\triangleleft_m WH(\B/\A)$ and $u'\in J(I^*)$.
 We call such groups the Ellis subgroups of $WH(\B/\A)$.
 All of them are isomorphic.

 In this paper we show an algebraic connection between the Ellis groups of $S(\A)$ and the Ellis groups of $S(\B)$ under an assumption dual to the genericity assumption considered in \cite{ne2}.
 By Fact \ref{1.4} there is a bijection between the Ellis groups of $S(\B)$ and the set $\K\times\R$ (defined as in Fact \ref{1.4}).
 Every Ellis subgroup $u''I''$ of $S(\B)$ is determined uniquely by the pair $(K(u''I''), R(u''I''))\in\K\times\R$, where $K(u''I'')$ is the same for all Ellis subgroups $u''I''$ of $I''$, and for every $I''\triangleleft_mS(\B)$, all $R\in\R$ appear as $R(u''I'')$ for $u''\in J(I'')$.
 Hence the genericity assumption that in $S(\B)$ there is exactly one minimal left ideal $I''$ is equivalent to $|\K|=1$.
-Here we consider a dual assumption that $|\R|=1$ which means that every (equivalently some) minimal left ideal of $S(\B)$ is a group. \begin{theorem} Assume every minimal left ideal in $S(\B)$ is a group.
+Here we consider a dual assumption that $|\R|=1$ which means that every (equivalently some) minimal left ideal of $S(\B)$ is a group \footnote{In fact, this assumption is equivalent to distality of every (equivalently: some) minimal left ideal in $S(\B)$, regarded as an $H$-flow.
+This will be proved in a forthcoming paper.}. \begin{theorem} Assume every minimal left ideal in $S(\B)$ is a group.
 Then the Ellis groups of $S(\A)$ are isomorphic to some closed subgroups of the Ellis groups of $S(\B)$. \end{theorem} Before the proof we shall prove two lemmas. \begin{lemma} Assume $I''\triangleleft_mS(\B)$ is a group and $u''$ is the only idempotent in $I''$.
 Then the function $\varphi:S(\B)\to I''$ mapping $x$ to $x*u''$ is a $*$-epimorphism and a continuous retraction. \end{lemma} \begin{proof}.
 Let $x,y\in S(\B)$.
 Since $yu''\in I''$ and $u''$ is the identity element of $I''$, we have that $yu''=u''yu''$.
 Therefore

 hence $\varphi$ is a $*$-homomorphism.
 The rest is easy. \end{proof} \begin{lemma} Assume every minimal left ideal in $S(\B)$ is a group.
 Then every minimal left ideal in $S(\A)$ is a group. \end{lemma} \begin{proof}.
 Let $I\triangleleft_m S(\A)$ and by Lemma \ref{2.13}(2) choose $I''\triangleleft_m S(\B)$ with $r[I'']=I$.
 Let $u''\in J(I'')$ and then let $u\in J(I)$ be such that $r(u'')\in uI$.
 By Corollary \ref{2.11} $r:CH(\B/\A)\to S(\A)$ is a $*$-isomorphism.
 Let $I'$ be a minimal left ideal in $CH(\B/\A)$ with $r[I']=I$ and choose $u'\in J(I')$ with $r(u')=u$.